PowerSite Frequently Asked Questions

 What language is PowerSite created in?

 PowerSite was created in ColdFusion, one of the first server-side web application platforms.
-The platform and related CFML language is not as popular as it once was, giving way to such open-source languages as PHP, Python, and Node.js, but it still has a loyal following and is regularly updated by its current owner, Adobe Inc.
+The platform and related CFML language is not as popular as it once was, giving way to such open-source languages as PHP, Python, and Node.js, but it still has a loyal following and it is regularly updated by its current owner, Adobe Inc.

 How much control do I have over my PowerSite?